curl/curl/docs/MANUAL.md

     url = "http://help.with.curl.example.com/curlhelp.html"

 You can specify another config file to be read by using the `-K`/`--config` flag.
-If you set config filename to `-` it will read the config from stdin, which can be handy if you want to hide options from being visible in process tables etc:
+If you set config filename to `-` it reads the config from stdin, which can be handy if you want to hide options from being visible in process tables
+etc:

     echo "user = user:passwd" | curl -K - http://that.secret.example.com